sma/diceroller/README.md

       }
     }

-Initially I called this widget `DieResult`, wondering why this didn't work, only then remembering that I already called by model by this name.
+Initially I called this widget `DieResult`, wondering why this didn't work, only then remembering that I already called my model by this name.
 So, it's just a `Result` which is a rather bad name.
 Time was too short to find a better one.

 I noticed that just using the color wasn't enough to know which kind of die was rolled, so I added the type as a label.
 While testing the UI, I noticed that a 100 result of the d100 didn't fit the widget, so I added a `FittedBox`.

 This was probably the leg of the journey that took the most time.

     class Result extends StatelessWidget {
       const Result(this.result, {super.key});